hakoerber/blog.haktec.de/_posts/2018-06-03-ansible-is-not-yet-perfect.md

 In the end, I think that YAML is simply not a good abstraction for configuration management files, and using Jinja as a crutch to get more functionality out of a data description language makes it even worse.

 Configuration management needs a touring complete language with a declarative way to use modules.
 From this, you can generate a declaration of your desired configuration, that can then be used to configure your system.
 Complete declarativeness for the language, even though it is often touted as the end goal of CMSs, is not possible.
-Even the puppet DSL has loops and conditions.
+Even the Puppet DSL has loops and conditions.

-In a way, a strictly function language might be the best way to go.
-[NixOS](https://nixos.org/) is a very promising candidate.
+In a way, a strictly functional language might be the best way to go.
+[NixOS](https://nixos.org/) is a really promising and interesting candidate.

 ## Release engineering

-Ansible moves very fast and breaks lots of things.
+Ansible moves fast and breaks lots of things.
 This is simply not a good feature for a configuration management system.

 For the ``package`` module, ``state: installed`` is now called ``state: present``

 One bug that let to a lot of frustration for me and my team was a ``RecursionError`` caused by too many (>20) ``import_role`` statements in a playbook.
 It was introduced around version 2.0, fixed in version 2.3, resurfaced in version 2.4, and finally fixed for good (hopefully) in version 2.5.

-TODO I do not want to change little things in my roles every few releases.
+This does not give me a lot of confidence in the Ansible release engineering.
+I know that it is a very hard job, and you always have to weigh stability against new features.
+But it is my impression that the Ansible team leans a bit too much on the latter side, introducting breakage and forcing me to adapt my roles and modules every few releases.

-## Inventory
+## Inventory and Host Variables

 Ansible has a concept of host and group specific variables.
 There are a lot of places where you can set variables, and their precedence is strictly defined (look at the list in the [official documentation](http://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable)!).